Multiple Sclerosis Research, Treatment and Education: Conditions for Grant Awards for Research.

 - Studies that further the career development of the grant-holder or a member of the research team are welcome.

-- All work must be carried out in the UK.
+- All clinical projects must be relatable to UK NHS or Social Care MS services and carried out in the UK.

 - The grant holder (usually the Chief or Senior Investigator) will be directly responsible for: